SparrowFabrications/sparrowfabrications.github.io/120-film-index-card-holder.md

 ### Supported Cameras
 Suitable for cameras shooting 120 format film such as Holgas and Diana’s shown, but could fit any suitable camera and film box.

-### Manufacturing
-3D printed in PETG, finished and posted from the United Kingdom.
-I chose PETG as it is a strong material and the design, although it looks delicate, is robust.

 ### Images
 {% include my-gallery.html imagesurl="images/120-film-index-card-holder"
    filenames="index-card-holder-1.jpg,index-card-holder-2.jpg,index-card-holder-3.jpg,index-card-holder-4.jpg,index-card-holder-5.jpg,index-card-holder-6.jpg" %}